I Was Born to Love You (song)

-"I Was Born to Love You" is a 1985 song by Freddie Mercury, and was released as a single and on the Mr. Bad Guy album.
-After Mercury's death, Queen re-worked this song for their album Made in Heaven in 1995, by having the other members play their instrumental parts over the original track, transforming the song from a disco song to a rock song.
-The Queen version from the Made in Heaven album also includes samples of Mercury's ad-lib vocals taken from "A Kind of Magic" and from "Living on My Own".
+"I Was Born to Love You" is a 1985 song by Freddie Mercury that was released as a single from his only solo album, Mr. Bad Guy.
+After Mercury's death, Queen re-worked this song for their album Made in Heaven in 1995, by having the other members play their instrumental parts over the original track.
+The Queen version from the Made in Heaven album also includes snippets of Mercury's ad-lib vocals taken from "A Kind of Magic" and from "Living on My Own".

 The song received its live debut on the 2005 tour of Japan, given by Queen + Paul Rodgers.
 Brian May and Roger Taylor performed the song acoustically.
 The song was also performed during the concerts given by Queen + Adam Lambert in South Korea and Japan, which was the first time that a full live band was used for the performance.

 Music videos

 The video for the original Freddie Mercury version of the song was directed by David Mallet and filmed at the now demolished Limehouse Studios, London.
-The video was choreographed by Arlene Phillips and shows Freddie singing in front of a wall of mirrors, then running through a house with a woman (Debbie Ash of Hot Gossip), before dancing on a podium.
+The video was choreographed by Arlene Phillips and shows Mercury singing in front of a wall of mirrors, then running through a house with a woman before dancing on a podium.

 The video for the version used on Made in Heaven was directed by Richard Heslop for the British Film Institute, and included on Made in Heaven: The Films.
 It shows inhabitants of a block of council flats.
 Couples kiss, kids play, and teenagers steal and destroy a car in a monochrome film.
 The audio also uses the vinyl edit.
-However, the reception on this music video was poor, it wasn't liked by fans.

-For the 2004 re-release (see below), a video was created mixing footage of Mercury's original solo video intercut with footage of Queen performing live at Wembley Stadium, plus his solo video "Living on My Own".
+For the 2004 re-release, a video was created mixing footage of Mercury's original solo video intercut with footage of Queen performing live at Wembley Stadium, plus his solo video "Living on My Own".
 This video is included on Queen Jewels, the 2004 Greatest Karaoke Hits DVD, and the Japanese release of the documentary Days of Our Lives.

 Appearances in other media

 The song has appeared in multiple television advertisements, mainly in Japan.
 The original version recorded by Mercury appeared in the TV commercial of Japanese cosmetics company Noevia in the mid 1980s.
 The Queen version was released as a single exclusively in Japan in February 1996, because the song was used in a TV ad for Kirin Ichiban Shibori, one of the best-selling liquors of the country produced by the Kirin Brewery Company.
 The single became their first song that entered the Japanese chart since "Teo Torriatte (Let Us Cling Together)", released in 1977.

-In 1987, Brazilian singer Gretchen made a cover version.